reactplay/docs/docs/How-To-Guides/how-to-style-play.md

 # How to add styling to your Play

 Styling is an essential part of any play, and it's crucial to follow best practices to ensure that your code is maintainable and scalable.
-Here are some **dos and don'ts** to keep in mind when adding styling to your play:
+Here are some **Dos and Don'ts** to keep in mind when adding styling to your play:

 ## Do's

 - Use class names that start with the play name and are in the kebab case.
 This naming convention helps to keep your code organized and easy to read.
-For example, if your play name is **"my-play"**, your class name should be `my-play__my-class`.
+  For example, if your play name is `"my-play"`, your class name should be `my-play__my-class`.

-- Use CSS libraries that provide additional features such as scoped styles and automatic vendor prefixing.
-ReactPlay has been configured to support Tailwind CSS.
+- Use CSS libraries that provide additional features such as scoped styles and automatic [vendor prefixing](https://developer.mozilla.org/en-US/docs/Glossary/Vendor_Prefix).

+- `Tailwind CSS` support has been enabled in ReactPlay.
+You can use this CSS library in your play.

 - Use CSS modules to style your components.
 CSS modules allow you to write modular and reusable CSS code that is scoped to a specific component.
   For example, you can create a CSS module for your component like this:

 ```css
 .my-play__my-class {